rohith-git8/rohith-git8/README.md

 - 👋 Hi, I’m @rohith-git8
 - 👀 I’m interested in working on Data Domain
-- 🌱 I’m currently working as dataengineer
+- 🌱 I’m currently working as AI Engineer
+-
 - 📫 How to reach me rohith.vuthunuri123@gmail.com

 <!---